rmc-su/uHome/readme.md

     /home reload - (uhome.admin.reload) - Reload uHome's configuration - Do not use this for swapping to MySQL /home <player> <name> - (uhome.admin.warp) - Takes you to the home of <player> called <name>.
     /home set <player> <name> - (uhome.admin.set) - Sets another player's home to your location.
+    /home invites <player> - (uhome.admin.invite) - List the invites that player has received.
+    /home requests <player> - (uhome.own.invite) - List the invites that player has0000000000000000000000 0sent.

 Permissions:

     Variable Permissions:
     (uhome.limit.[a-e]) - Gives the player the home limit reflected by the config.
 E.g. if limitB=10, and the player has the permission "uhome.limit.b", the player can make up to 10 homes.
-    (uhome.cooldown.[a-c]) - Gives the player the cooldown time reflected by the config, as above.
+    (uhome.cooldown.[a-e]) - Gives the player the cooldown time reflected by the config, as above.
-    (uhome.warmup.[a-c]) - Gives the player the warmup time reflected by the config, as above.
+    (uhome.warmup.[a-e]) - Gives the player the warmup time reflected by the config, as above.

     Bypassing Timers/Limits Permisions:
     (uhome.bypass) - Bypass all limits (cooldowns, warmups, bed usage and home limit)